polarsignals/rust-jemalloc-pprof/README.md

   `sudo apt install libjemalloc-dev`.

-Once the prerequisites are installed, the library can be built by running `cargo build -p capi --release`.
+Once the prerequisites are installed, the library can be built by running `make capi`.
 There are three files of
 interest:

 - The library itself, produced at